 GDPR Guidance – About me and what I do

-My approach is from the viewpoint of coaches, consultants and trainers with small online businesses.
-My service style has been built from the ground up with the people I work with always front and centre.
-I understand the time and cost constraints you have (because I have them too) but more than that, I understand the anxiety of being unsure of what you have to do, where to start and what things should look like when you do.
-Simply put, you don’t know what you don’t know!
+I understand the time constraints you have (because I have them too) but more than that, I understand the anxiety of being unsure of what you have to do, where to start and what things should look like when you do.
+Simply put, you don’t know what you don’t know.

 About me: Kate Baker

-That is my mission – I want to clear up misunderstandings and sweep away the jargon and fear of the unknown whilst avoiding adding to your workload and costs.
+That is my mission – I want to clear up misunderstandings and sweep away the jargon and fear of the unknown whilst avoiding adding unnecessarily to your workload and stress.
 I know your business means a lot to you, as does mine.
-Getting things right is part of the sense of achievement you have and allows you to have peace of mind.
-That’s where I fit in – your peace of mind is my sense of achievement because I’ve been where you are!
+Getting things right is part of the sense of achievement I have, and I know it is the same for you.

 Check out more about me on LinkedIn